A new two-component integrable system with peakon solutions: Solutions to the integrable system ( )

-where $i$ is the imaginary unit $i=\sqrt{-1}$, $p_j(t)$, $r_j(t)$ and $q_j(t)$ are real valued functions.
+where $p_j(t)$, $r_j(t)$ and $q_j(t)$ are real valued functions.
 Substituting (\ref{NP2}) into (\ref{nlseq}) with $b=0$ and integrating through real valued test functions, and separating the real part and imaginary part, we finally obtain that $p_j(t)$, $r_j(t)$ and $q_j(t)$ evolve according to the dynamical system

 For $N=1$, (\ref{dNcp2}) becomes

 which gives

 where $c_{1}$ and $c_{2}$ are real valued integration constants.
 Thus we arrive at the single-peakon solution